CloudEngineHub/FairyGen/README.md

 Step 1: Style DoRA Training

-The goal is to learn the character's visual style.The training data requires a single character image paired with its binary mask.
-A script to generate binary masks is provided (`create_mask.py`).
-Example datasets can be found in `stylization/dora_training/data/train`.
+The goal is to learn the character's visual style.
+The training data requires a single character image paired with its binary mask.
+A script to generate binary masks is provided ([create_mask.py](stylization/dora_training/create_mask.py)).
+Example datasets can be found in [here](stylization/dora_training/data/train).

 ```bash
 cd stylization/dora_training